specure/ont-ios-app-legacy/rmbt-ios/README.md

 7. Replace all `example` values in the `*.strings` files.

-8. Launch the project and configure `Signing and Capabilites`, replace `example` values in `Build info`.
+8. Launch the project and configure `Signing and Capabilites`, replace `example` values in `Build Settings`.